Spend Analysis 101:

 Take actions based on data insights to deliver savings opportunities/ savings program management.

-Procurement teams can provide valuable data that inﬂuences what a company buys and how it buys.
+The data provided by the procurement teams can proves valuable as it gives a significant effect on what an organization buys and how it makes the purchase.
 With the data on hand, there should be necessary steps to unlock the potential of these insights.
 The ideas generated must be implemented into actual strategies that will drive savings to the bottom line.
 Act on these strategies and make sure that they will be translated into savings opportunities.

 Why Spend Analysis Projects Fail